glbala87/ELLA_tool/docs/releasenotes/README.md

 MR !603 Provide a CORS policy for ELLA
 MR !607 Improvements to region filter
 MR !622 increase-api-call-timeout
--->
+MR !623 SQL performance: large list of values as subquery expression -->
 - Fixes and improvements to performance, development environment and code base.